Introduction to my 20 Years as a Jeweller

 Fairmined

-Fairmined is a non-profit organisation, supporting artisanal small-scale miners.
-It ensures social development and environmental protection for the local fauna and flora surrounding the mine.
+This is a non-profit organisation.
+Supporting artisanal small-scale miners.
+It ensures social development and environmental protection for the local fauna and flora surrounding the mine.Â

 The gold and silver used to create your jewellery, are traceable all the way back to the mine it came from.
 My Fairmined wholesaler is Fairever and so far my Fairmined Eco gold comes from Peru.

-There are even a couple of eco mines.
-This means that the use of cyanide and mercury are abolished and the extraction of gold happens by means of panning or shaking.
-Fairmined Eco gold is ecological.
-As a Fairmined licensee, I only buy Fairmined Eco gold for the customers who want their jewellery created in Fairmined.
+Amoung the Fairmined gold mines there are even some that hold the Fairmined ecological certification.
+Meaning that the use of cyanide and mercury are abolished and the extraction of gold happens through panning or shaking.
+As a Fairmined licensee, I only buy Fairmined Eco gold for the customers who want their jewellery created in Fairmined.Â

-Recycled Recourced Precious Metals
+Repurposed Precious Metals

-Jewellery commissions take approximately four to six weeks to make.
-All jewellery is handmade by me in my Brussels workshop.
+Jewellery commissions take approximately four to six weeks minimum delay.
+All jewellery is handmade by me in my Brussels workshop.Â

 Your jewellery can be created in silver, gold, palladium or platinum, with or without gemstones.